 2. No monthly service charge fees

 You should NEVER pay monthly service charge fees.
 There are some outstanding banks that don’t charge fees.
 Some are near you and others can are solely online checking accounts.
 Don’t be fooled.
 Most banks charge monthly fees to maintain your account.

 Big banks will advertise that their checking accounts are free or come with very low fees only to state in the fine print that you must meet certain conditions, such as keeping a minimum balance in order to have the fees waived.

 Looking for a bank with free checking?
 With Chime®, you pay a $0 monthly Service Charge, plus you never have to worry about fulfilling any monthly requirements to waive fees.

 |Wells Fargo Everyday Checking||$10||$120|

 |Chase Total Checking®||$12||$144|

 3. No account minimums

-Because your checking account should hold only enough cash to pay your necessary monthly bills, never sign up for an account which requires you to maintain a minimum daily amount.
+Because your checking account should hold only enough cash to pay your necessary monthly bills, never sign up for an account that requires you to maintain a minimum daily amount.
 If the bank sets the minimum at $2,000, you will be assessed a service charge for dipping below that amount each time it occurs.
-Don’t keep any excess cash you have in a checking account, rather it should go into a high yield savings account where it can sit and accrue interest.
+Don’t keep any excess cash you have in a checking account, rather it should go into a high-yield savings account where it can sit and accrue interest.